juphan/Tiva-Launchpad-ADC/README.md

   - Format of data being sampled from 4 channels and then sent through UART (Receiver needs to parse data): '59,58,90,11\n'

 - The max baud rate of the Tiva Launchpad is 115200
-  - This limits the number of data points that can be sent out to be 1000 samples/sec (1000 Hz)
+  - This limits the number of data points that can be sent out to be about 1000 samples/sec (1000 Hz)
+  - You can send 1000 readings/sec from 1 channel or you can send 1000 strings/sec which contain readings from multiple channels